-That’s why it’s so important that we REALLY start breaking the silence! #WhyIStayed and #WhyILeft on Twitter, as well as other avenues (ex.
-Leslie Vernick and Pastor Chris Moles), has helped to make strides in that direction.
+That’s why it’s so important that we REALLY start breaking the silence! #WhyIStayed and #WhyILeft on Twitter (now the #MeToo & #ChurchToo movement) has helped to make strides in that direction.
 But, please, let’s not stop there.

 Abuse may not be taking place in your home but it’s more than likely happening in homes of those you know.

-Women you see on homeschool field trips and in your co-op classes.
+Women you see at church, at homeschool groups, or at work.
 It’s even possible they do not know that they are being abused, to come out tell you.
 That’s because a lot of people do not even know the true definition of abuse or domestic violence.
 And the men often are so charismatic and cunning, which helps to hide their abusive behaviors.
 They are often characterized as “Jekyll and Hyde“, in their personality.
 Often a “wolf in sheep’s clothing“.
 The women feel like they are on a constant emotional roller coaster that they just cannot get off of… while also living in a fog of confusion.
 Women often take the blame for the abuse, which keeps them in the abusive relationship.

 I’m not going to list all the ways domestic violence happens, but I will share some links at the bottom of this post, where you can find out this information.
 Domestic violence looks different in every relationship, as abusive men use what works to control their partner.
 If emotional and financial abuse keeps her under his control, then physical abuse is not used.
 Things often do escalate over time; most unsafe during pregnancy and while she’s trying to end the relationship (or seek to separate).

 Signs of Domestic Violence: